There are a number of compelling reasons why you may consider setting up an employee ownership trust (EOT).

 If your company’s shareholders are working towards an exit (sale or flotation), that could be made the target for when employees can sell their shares.
 If your client has no specific exit plans, it may need to consider arrangements allowing employees to sell their shares through an internal share market.

-For an employee ownership trust, the minimum time period is generally three months
+For an employee ownership trust, the minimum time period is generally three months but it is important to take sufficient time to ensure that everyone in the company is clear and comfortable with the changes involved.

 If you choose us, you will be entrusting the design and setting up of your client’s company’s share scheme or employee ownership transaction to acknowledged specialists.
 We have the experience to help you create a plan which aligns with your commercial and people objectives and to ensure compliance with all the relevant company law, employment law and taxation issues that may apply.
 We pride ourselves on delivering a client-friendly and personal service and our ability to demystify the issues, which we believe our testimonials demonstrate.
 But we think you’ll want to talk to us to decide for yourself, so do please contact us if you would like to arrange a meeting or to discuss the situation by telephone or email.